CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 Once again, the transplant technique proved superior to training from scratch.

 ## Takeaways
-- Our experiments suggest that weight transplant could **become the standard technique** for Deep RL practitioners and researcher when exploring **state and action space definitions**, or **neural network architectures**.
+- Our experiments suggest that weight transplant could be really useful or Deep RL practitioners and researcher when exploring state and action space definitions, or neural network architectures.

 - **Weight initialization** must be done carefully in Deep Reinforcement Learning.
-For example, when rewards are negative, initializing an outpu unit with a zero weight will make it almost always be chosen by the DQN algorithm.
+For example, when rewards are negative, initializing an output unit with a zero weight will make it almost always be chosen by the DQN algorithm.
-- Transfering weights even into different network architecture still gives an advantage!

 - The Deep Reinforcement Learning community may need RL libraries to implement this!

+## Future work
+- Develop a library that performs weight transplant from one network to another in different Deep Learning frameworks (Tensorflow, Pythorch) as well as for several Deep Reinforcement Learning libraries (baselines, stable-baselines, Keras-RL, etc).

+- Do more research on the initialization of new weights.
+Is "close-to-identity" initialization for new layers the better way?
+How do we initialize new output layers for Deep Reinforcement Learning value networks without destroying the policy?

+- Perform more and more complex experiments.
+Is the transplant always beneficial?
+In what cases does it fail?